 Insulation or Lagging of Pipelines and Vessels

 Thermal insulation of tanks and pipes should be free of chlorides.
-The insulation should be clad to totally prevent entry of water, as pitting corrosion or stress corrosion cracking can occur in the warm, moist environment.
-The outside of a hot tank or pipe can be a highly corrosive environment because of evaporation of liquid resulting in very high localised chloride contents.
+The insulation should be clad to totally prevent the entry of water, as pitting corrosion or stress corrosion cracking can occur in the warm, moist environment.
+The outside of a hot tank or pipe can be a highly corrosive environment because of the evaporation of liquid resulting in very high localized chloride contents.
 The outside may in fact be a more corrosive environment than the inside!

 Incomplete Filling Problems

 Vapour phases given off by some fluids can be quite corrosive; in these cases, if the tank cannot be filled completely the vapor space should be well ventilated to remove the vapor.